whittlec/river/README.md

     also affect rowing safety.
 -   **Notifications**: Add push notifications to alert users when the river status changes (e.g., becomes safe to row).
--   **PWA Support**: Convert the application into a Progressive Web App for better mobile experience and offline capabilities.
 -   **Dark Mode**: Add a dark theme for better visibility in low-light conditions.
 -   Determine the correct maximum safe rowing height (currently displays 1.9m as